 If one is willing to live with a slightly lighter or darker color, then digital CMYK is ideal for full color stickers because it’s the least costly of all the options when it comes to multiple colored designs.

 Assuming a one, two or three color job, one might elect to go with flexographic printing even though color matching is not required, to save money.
 This is because flexographic printing can often be inexpensive if you are opting for large quantities with minimal color choices.

 Generally speaking, digital stickers printed in CMYK is a less costly option.
 This is especially the case when ordering a small quantity of stickers.
 However, we usually can offer both options to our clients and have them choose which option they prefer.

 Another consideration however, is when a client needs a rush job printed.
 In that case, full color stickers reproduced by digital printing can be completed within minutes or hours.
 That is simply not the case with flexographic printing, because plates need to be created.
 Even so, when workflow permits, flexographic printing can be completed in his fast as 24 hours.
 That is still very fast when you consider everything that goes into it.

 When requesting a quote, it’s always best to provide all details of what is required.
 That means including the exact quantity, ink colors, height, width, and whether the labels need to be machine or hand applied.
 Also important to know is whether labels need to be supplied on rolls, on sheets, or individually cut, which can then be used as handouts, etc.

+The the importance of color psychology can influence sales.
 Generally, it is always possible to color match stickers if necessary.
 Just understand that the process for doing so will be different than simply printing stickers using the digital method.
 Color matching using Pantone colors will yield the best results.
 For reproducing photographs, opt for digital printing.